nubificus/urunc/docs/installation.md

----
-layout: default # Specifies the layout template (e.g., default.html)
-title: "Installation"  # Title of the page
-description: "Installation Guide"
-permalink: /installation/  # URL path for the page
----

-This document guides you through the installation of `urunc` and all required components in a fresh Ubuntu 22.04 machine.
-An example unikernel spawn is also included.
+This document guides you through the installation of `urunc` and all required components in a vanilla Ubuntu 22.04 machine.

 We will be installing and setting up: